ccmarris/python-bloxone/documentation/html/_sources/installation.rst.txt

 .. note::
   This was developed under Python 3.8 but may work on earlier versions, but has not been tested.
-It is unlikely to work in versions prior to 3.6.
+It is suggested a minimum version of 3.6, but may work with earlier versions.

 .. important::
   Mac users will need the xcode command line utilities installed to use pip3, etc.